 When the drive is connected to a thermistor, ensure that the wiring is shielded and reinforced/double isolated.
 A 24 V DC supply voltage is recommended.

 For communication purpose and command/control lines, follow the particular protocol standard.
-For example, Ethernet can use shielded (STP).

 11.4 Motor Installation Considerations